Graham Reid | | 6 min read

 Cerrone: Love in C Minor

-The Italian disco-era star made a brief appearance in this article about Italian pop and rock, and since then I managed to locate a copy.
+The French disco-era star made a brief appearance somewhere at Elsewhere and since then I managed to locate a copy of this famous album.
 Yep, $2.

 Of course it was never about the disco -- which is actually not bad at all - but about the cover where he manages to make a dressing gown almost sophisticated and cool.